pmem/pmemkv/doc/libpmemkv.7.md

 Existing bindings:

-+ Ruby - for details see <https://github.com/pmem/pmemkv-ruby>

 + JNI & Java - for details see <https://github.com/pmem/pmemkv-java>

 + Node.js - for details see <https://github.com/pmem/pmemkv-nodejs>

++ Python - for details see <https://github.com/pmem/pmemkv-python>

++ Ruby - for details see <https://github.com/pmem/pmemkv-ruby>

 # SEE ALSO #